18F/lean-product-design/pages/3-identify-assumptions.md

 permalink: /3-identify-assumptions/
 title: 3.
 Identify your assumptions
 ---
 Your problem and ideas about how to solve it are based on a set of assumptions.
-Lean UX is all about surfacing and testing those assumptions.
+Lean product design is all about surfacing and testing those assumptions.
 Before diving into deciding what to test (building hypotheses), it’s important to consider all of your project’s potential assumptions.

 Your turn: Thinking about your problem statement, map out all the assumptions you have (everyone should contribute, and no ideas should be rejected) about needs, users, and potential solutions.
 These are suggested brainstorming questions that help get at some common assumptions: